JacobWoods/JacobWoods.github.io/_teaching/Prob.md

 date: 2020-09-01
 location: "Philadelphia, Pa"
 ---
-Taught a reaction for undergraduates in Probability and Statistics for the Life Sciences virtually by zoom.
+Taught a recitation for undergraduates in Probability and Statistics for the Life Sciences virtually by zoom.

 Course Materials
 ======